 - Because rice needs so much water to grow, it is usually farmed in places that receive a lot of rainfall.

 - In many countries in Asia, rice is a staple food.
 In China, the word for “rice” is the same word for “food.”

 - In the U.S., rice grows in California, and several southeastern states.

 - Ethanol: a type of fuel made from corn that is used by some cars

 - Mill: the processing of grain to remove the hard outer shell (hull)

 Question: Is rice hard to cook?

 Answer: Rice is very easy to cook.
-Heat 2 cups water to boiling on the stovetop.
+Heat 2 cups water to boiling on the stove top.
 Stir in 1 cup rice and a pinch of salt.
 Cover the pot and reduce the heat to medium low.
 Simmer for 20 to 30 minutes, or until the rice is tender and most of the water is gone.
-Rice is delicious with stir-fries, but have you ever tried rice for breakfast?
-In Hawaii and many other countries, people eat rice as a breakfast cereal sweetened with sugar or honey.